natelewis/edwin-the-assistant/README.md

  1. Update the edwin.json with your URL your hosting your app at
  1. Preview the action using the gactions CLI: ./gactions test --action_package edwin.json --project <your project id>
  1. Use the gactions simulator to test: ./gactions simulate

-### Single Use Action With Google Assistant
-If you only want to use Edwin for a specific function on your Google Home, you can do this with a simple change.
-An example of this would be to have him control a Sonos device with an invocation name of 'Sonos'.
-In this case you can change the invocation_name while generating a preview to 'Sonos'.
-Then address your Google Home in the context of "Ok Google, tell Sonos to turn down the music".
-He is full featured Edwin, but it will feel like he is designed just for your Sonos.

 ### Extending Intent And Context Discovery Logic
 You can use the tool under http://www.edwintheassistant.com or manually update the files under the data directory.
 Here is an example of each type of file.